featured image

 Advanced 31 minutes

-The Sentinel Fall Detector must do two things simultaneously that are fundamentally at odds.
-First, it must read sensor data from the I2C bus, run a Kalman filter, execute fall detection logic, and perform FFT-based gait analysis — all within a strict 10-millisecond window, 100 times per second, with no jitter.
-Second, it must render a Qt Quick dashboard with 3D rotations, animated status text, and a live force meter at a smooth frame rate.
-If the sensor loop blocks the UI thread, the dashboard freezes.
-If the UI blocks the sensor loop, readings are missed and the fall detection algorithm receives corrupted timing data.
+The Sentinel Fall Detector has two hard requirements that directly conflict with each other.
+It must read sensor data, run a Kalman filter, execute fall detection logic, and run FFT-based gait analysis — all within 10 milliseconds, 100 times per second, with zero jitter.
+It must also render a Qt Quick dashboard with 3D rotations, animated status text, and a live force meter at a smooth frame rate.

-• Solid understanding of C++ classes, lambdas, and member function pointers
+• C++ classes, lambdas, member function pointers

 Environment: